mlogan914/mlogan914.github.io/_pages/services.md

   <div markdown="1">

 **Is this only for regulated teams?**
-No. While I have deep regulated experience, this audit benefits any team with data scattered across systems.
+No — while I have deep regulated experience, this audit benefits any team with complex, multi-source data flows.

 **Will you implement the recommendations?**
 Implementation is outside this audit’s scope.
 If helpful, I can support vendor/tool selection or light oversight as a separate engagement.

 **Do we need to share sensitive data?**
-No raw data access is required for the audit.
+No raw data access is required.
 We focus on flows, systems, handoffs, and existing outputs.

   </div>
 </details>